nuslumos/nuslumos.github.io/_pages/research.md

 ## Traffic Management in Mixed Connected Environment
 <div style="text-align: justify">
 (Sample) Traffic management is a key branch within logistics.
 It concerns the planning, control and purchasing of transport services needed to physically move vehicles (for example aircraft, road vehicles, rolling stock and watercraft) and freight.
+A connected car is a car that can communicate bidirectionally with other systems outside of the car (LAN).
+This allows the car to share internet access, and hence data, with other devices both inside and outside the vehicle.
 </div>
 ----